 - Personalized safety plan checklist

 - Options for counseling

-- Be patient.
 It can be heartbreaking to watch someone you love stay in an abusive relationship, but remember, you’re not the one in it.
 Even if you’ve been in a similar situation, you may not know their reasons for staying.
-And you don’t want to pressure them to leave their abuser, either, as this will only create more stress.
+Furthermore, you don’t want to pressure them to leave their abuser either, as this will only create more stress.
 Be respectful of your loved one’s choices, and offer to help in as many ways as you can.